mtho-ngoza/mzansigig/BRANDING_AND_MARKETING.md

 ---

 **Ready to launch?
-Let's take KasiGig from concept to community!** 🚀
+Let's take MzansiGig from concept to community!** 🚀

 ---